Rationally connected threefolds with nef and bad anticanonical divisor: Introduction

 We give now a sketch of proof of Theorem \ref{mainfixed}.
-The idea is to argue by contradiction and suppose that the case where the mobile part of the anticanonical system has base locus of codimension two exists.
+The idea is to argue by contradiction and suppose that the mobile part of the anticanonical system has base locus of codimension two.
 We first give a description of the anticanonical system in this case: \begin{prop} Let $X$ be a smooth projective rationally connected threefold $X$ with $-K_X$ nef, $n(-K_X)=3$, $\nu(-K_X)=2$.
 Suppose that the anticanonical system has non-empty fixed part and that the mobile part $|B|$ is nef.
 If $B^2\neq 0$, then $|-K_{X}|=A+|2H|$ where $H$ is a prime divisor.
-Let $F$ be a general member in $|H|$.
-Then both $A$ and $F$ are $\mathbb{P}^1$-bundles over a smooth elliptic curve, such that their anticanonical divisors $-K_A$ (resp. $-K_F$) are nef and divisible by $2$ in $Pic(A)$ (resp. $NS(F)$).
-Furthermore, both $A.F$ and $F^2$ are smooth elliptic curves. \end{prop} By running the minimal model program, with the classification of contractions by Mori for smooth threefolds \cite{MR662120}, we show in this case: \begin{prop} In the setting of the Proposition \ref{descrip}, there exists a finite sequence with $k=0$ or $1$, where $X_i$ is a smooth threefold with $-K_{X_i}$ nef such that $|-K_{X_i}|$ has non-empty fixed part, $\varphi_i$ is a blow-up along a smooth elliptic curve and $Y$ is a smooth threefold with $-K_Y$ nef, $n(-K_Y)=3$, $\nu(-K_Y)=2$ such that $|-K_Y|=|2G|$ has no fixed part and a general member in $|G|$ is isomorphic to $F$. \end{prop} The threefold $Y$ is classified in the Theorem \ref{mainmobile}.
-Comparing the general member of $|-\frac{1}{2}K_Y|$ in the Theorem \ref{mainmobile} with the geometry of the surface $F$ will then lead to a contradiction.
+In this case, let $F$ be a general member in $|H|$.
+Then both $A$ and $F$ are $\mathbb{P}^1$-bundles over a smooth elliptic curve, such that their anticanonical divisors $-K_A$ (resp. $-K_F$) are nef and divisible by $2$ in $\Pic(A)$ (resp. $\NS(F)$).
+Furthermore, both $A\cdot F$ and $F^2$ are smooth elliptic curves. \end{prop} By running the minimal model program, with the classification of contractions by Mori for smooth threefolds \cite{MR662120}, we show in this case: \begin{prop} In the setting of Proposition \ref{descrip}, there exists a finite sequence with $k=0$ or $1$, where $X_i$ is a smooth threefold with $-K_{X_i}$ nef such that $|-K_{X_i}|$ has non-empty fixed part, $\varphi_i$ is a blow-up along a smooth elliptic curve and $Y$ is a smooth threefold with $-K_Y$ nef, $n(-K_Y)=3$, $\nu(-K_Y)=2$ such that $|-K_Y|=|2G|$ has no fixed part and a general member in $|G|$ is isomorphic to $F$. \end{prop} The threefold $Y$ is classified in Theorem \ref{mainmobile}.
+Comparing the general member of $|-\frac{1}{2}K_Y|$ in Theorem \ref{mainmobile} with the geometry of the surface $F$ will then lead to a contradiction.

-{\bf Acknowledgements.} I would like to express my deep gratitude to my supervisor Professor Andreas Höring for numerous discussions and constant support.
+{\bf Acknowledgements.} I would like to express my deep gratitude to my supervisor Professor Andreas H\"{o}ring for numerous discussions and constant support.
 I also heartily thank Professor Cinzia Casagrande for her careful proofreading and valuable comments.
+I thank the referee for suggestions to improve the exposition.
 The author is supported by the IDEX UCA JEDI project (ANR-15-IDEX-01) and the MathIT project.